southernafro/airspace-hugo/exampleSite/content/english/blog/best-hydroponic-system.md

 ### AeroGarden Farm Plus - Black (24" Grow Height)

 Here we are looking at another great option that comes to you from AeroGarden which is the Farm Plus hydroponic system.
-It comes in both the 12 inch size as well as the 24 inch allowing you to pick one which best suits you.
+It comes in both the 12-inch size as well as the 24 inches allowing you to pick one which best suits you.

-It is a great system for those who are into herb and vegetable gardening whether indoor or outdoor because when used properly this system will probably produce you some of the best yield.
+It is a great system for those who are into herb and vegetable gardening whether indoor or outdoor because when used properly this system will probably produce you some of the best yields.

 There is a digital control panel as well as a smartphone app for you.
-It allows you to be able to fully monitor your plants and watch them grow from the moment that they are tiny until they become full blown plants.
+It allows you to be able to fully monitor your plants and watch them grow from the moment that they are tiny until they become full-blown plants.

 #### Pros